WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 Wait for the C/C++ indexer to complete and then you can begin working.

+## 8.6 Click the green run button

+The green button with hte white play symbol to compile and program the robot.

 **Congratulations!
 You have completed the setup of the NUCLEO firmware!**